FAQ for Complainants

 I was drinking or using drugs prior to or during the incident.
 Will I get in trouble?

-No. It is not the practice of the university to pursue disciplinary action against a complainant or witness for her or his improper use of alcohol or drugs provided that such student is acting in good faith as a complaint or witness to the alleged relationship violence, sexual misconduct or stalking behaviors.
+No. It is not the practice of the university to pursue disciplinary action against a complainant or witness for his or her improper use of alcohol or drugs provided that such student is acting in good faith as a complainant or witness to the alleged relationship violence, interpersonal violence, or sexual misconduct.

 Will I be asked about my past sexual history, or lack thereof?